Minimum wage in the United States: Employment

 In 2014 the state with the highest minimum wage in the nation, Washington, exceeded the national average for job growth in the United States.
 Washington had a job growth rate 0.3% faster than the national average job growth rate.

 A 2018 University of Washington study which investigated the effects of Seattle's minimum wage increases (from $9.50 to $11 in 2015 and then to $13 in 2016) found that while the second wage increase caused hourly wages to grow by 3%, it also caused employers to cut employee hours by 6%, yielding an average decrease of $74 earned per month per job in 2016.
 In a follow-up study, the researchers found that workers already employed at the time of the wage increase and with above-median experience saw their earnings go up by an average of $8–$12 per week, (with one-quarter of the earnings gains attributed to experienced workers making up for lost hours in Seattle with work outside the city limits) while the earnings of less-experienced workers saw no significant change.
 Additionally, the study associated the minimum wage increase with an 8% reduction in employee turnover, and a significant reduction of new workers joining the workforce.

 A 2019 study in the Quarterly Journal of Economics found that state changes in minimum wage levels between 1979 and 2016 had no impact on the overall number of low-wage jobs.
 A 2021 study on the effects in the late 1960s and early 1970s of the 1966 extension of the Fair Labor Standards Act, which extended the minimum wage to cover several economic sectors where nearly a third of all black workers were employed, found that the new minimum wages led to a sharp increase in earnings for the newly covered workers without any adverse aggregate effects on employment and also substantially reduced the racial wage gap.

 One reason why the minimum wage may increase employment or have no impact on employment is that if monopsony power is present within a labour market.

 California's 2024 25% minimum wage increase for fast-food workers

 A study published in April 2025 by Pepperdine University which used data from the California Employment Development Department found that California's 25% minimum wage increase for fast-food workers (AB1228) to $20 per hour (which went into effect in April 2024) caused employment in the fast food sector to decline by about 23,000 jobs, while fast food employment grew by 0.8% nationwide.
+This is consistent with patterns of disemployment effects among younger and less-experienced workers found in multiple studies.

 A study published in July 2025 by the National Bureau of Economic Research which studied the results of the above-mentioned law found that from September 2023 to September 2024 employment in the fast food sector declined by about 18,000 jobs, or -3.2 percent while the nationwide rate grew by +0.8% over that same period.